Choosing the right apartment building loan for your investment

 Our lending specialists help you compare options and choose the program that maximizes your returns.
 No-ratio DSCR loans, blanket mortgages, and stated income programs available.

-How to Make Your Final Apartment Loan Decision
+How Do You Make Your Final Apartment Loan Decision?

 The best apartment loan is not just about one transaction.
 Working with the right lender creates a relationship that supports your entire portfolio growth strategy.
-A lender who understands your goals can help you structure each deal to build toward the next acquisition.
+Conventional lenders cap at 10 financed properties under Fannie Mae guidelines, but DSCR lenders place no limit -- making the right lending partner essential for investors building portfolios beyond that threshold.

 At Rental Home Financing, we specialize in apartment investment loans for investors who are serious about building lasting rental income.
 Our programs include purchase financing, rate-and-term refinancing, and cash-out refinancing on multifamily properties nationwide.